 - In the Catalog pane, click the Menu button , point to Show Pop-ups and click Show Detailed Pop-ups.

-- In the catalog view, on the View tab, in the Options group, click Item Pop-ups and click Show Detailed Pop-ups .
+- With a catalog view active, click the View tab on the ribbon.
+In the Options group, click Item Pop-ups and click Show Detailed Pop-ups .

-Similar to the pop-up in the Catalog pane, the details panel on the browse dialog box shows the descriptive title, type, and location for all items, a modification date if one is available, and the owner of a portal item.
-If the item has a thumbnail, tags, or summary, this information also appears.
+Similar to the pop-up in the Catalog pane, the details panel on a browse dialog box shows an item's title, item type, modification date, and path.
+Portal items also show the item owner.
+If an item has a thumbnail, tags, or summary, this information also appears.
 For local and network items, the additional information is extracted from the index, if one has been created, or from the item's metadata, if it exists.

 The details panel appears.

-- Click an item in the contents list.
+- Click an item in the contents list to select it.

 A brief version of the item's metadata appears in the details panel.